 You need at least 20 shoeboxes that can be arranged along the wall on the floor.
-Children can learn papier-mâché and strengthen these boxes by adding strips of newspaper with 'leyi''.
+Children can learn papier-mâché and strengthen these boxes by adding strips of newspaper with "lai".
 These strengthened boxes can be made in the summer when they dry easily.

 What can be stored in these shoeboxes?
 A classroom needs many materials and tools.
-Objects for counting could be seeds of imli, sitaphul or chikoo.
+Objects for counting would be imli seeds, sita phul and chikoo seeds.
 Children will bring you many seeds from the seed pods of trees.

-You will need a shoebox for katran from the tailor.
+You will need a shoe box for katran from the tailor.
 He will also give you all his empty thread reels.
 The panwalla will give you empty cigarette boxes.
 The cardboard can be used for cards for math or for words or for small pictures.
 The silver paper is nice to make little balls for counting, or for collage.

-One box is for rubber bands, another for icecream sticks, another for empty photo containers.
-The local photographer will give you the spools of negative rolls.
+One box is for rubber bands, another for ice cream sticks, another for empty photo containers.
+The local photographer will give you the reels that are inside the negatives.
 Your classroom needs all kinds of papers for drawing, collage, charts.
 Old magazines are always useful.
 Many people and offices will give papers that have been typed on one side.
 Used wedding and greeting cards have innumerable uses.
 Children love to make little riddle and poem books by adding a few sheets of paper.

-One box must be for needles and threads.
+One box must be for needle and threads.